Arbor Biotechnologies

 Caris Life Sciences, Inc. is a biotechnology company specializing in molecular profiling and advanced diagnostic technologies aimed at improving cancer patient outcomes.
 Founded in 1987 and headquartered in Irving, Texas, with additional offices in Phoenix and Basel, the company develops solutions that leverage artificial intelligence and machine learning to analyze the molecular complexity of diseases.
 Caris offers a range of services, including anatomic pathology, drug development, and molecular analyses of patient samples, which include genomic, transcriptomic, and proteomic profiling.
 Their Comprehensive Oncology Data Explorer serves as a clinico-genomic data platform.
 By providing insights into DNA, RNA, and protein profiles, Caris enables healthcare professionals to make more precise and personalized treatment decisions for oncology and other complex diseases.
 The company operates through distributors across the United States, Europe, Australia, and globally, and has established strategic collaborations to enhance its offerings.

 LUMICKS specializes in advanced technologies for studying biology and cancer at the single-molecule and single-cell levels.
-The company focuses on bridging the gap between molecular structure and function, providing tools that enable real-time analysis of complex biological processes.
-Its flagship product, the C-Trap Optical Tweezers, combined with Fluorescence Microscopy, allows scientists to observe interactions at the single-molecule level.
-Additionally, the z-Movi Cell Avidity Analyzer measures and selects immune cells based on their real-time interactions with target cells.
-By facilitating live measurement and imaging, LUMICKS' instruments provide critical insights into the fundamental causes of diseases, including cancer, and hold potential for optimizing drug development.
+The company aims to bridge the gap between molecular structure and function, enabling researchers to gain insights into complex biological processes.
+LUMICKS' flagship products, the C-Trap Optical Tweezers and Fluorescence Microscopy, allow for real-time analysis of molecular interactions.
+Additionally, the z-Movi Cell Avidity Analyzer provides tools for measuring and selecting immune cells based on their interactions with target cells.
+By facilitating live measurement and imaging, LUMICKS' instruments support researchers in understanding the fundamental causes of diseases, including cancer, and contribute to drug optimization efforts.

 Theseus Pharmaceuticals